MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 In theater mode, the browsers window fills the entire screen and displays a toolbar that has a minimal set of navigational buttons.
 A status bar is also provided in the upper-right corner of the screen.
 Explorer bars, such as History and Favorites, are displayed as an autohide pane on the left edge of the screen in theater mode.
 #### Parameters
-* `fFullScreen` If true and not currently in theater mode the browser will enter theater mode, if false and currently in theater mode the browser will exit theater mode.
+* `fFullscreen` If true and not currently in theater mode the browser will enter theater mode, if false and currently in theater mode the browser will exit theater mode.

 #### DualEngineSetTheaterMargins